haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-peptide/index.md

 This workflow is ready-to-run, and can be executed as-is, using pre-made PDB and restraint files.
 To use your own files, make sure you provide correct relative or absolute path for each file used during the run (`molecules`, `ambig_fname` and `reference_fname`).

+### Running HADDOCK3

-To run the docking, open the terminal, navigate to `protein-pepitde/` and execute:
+To run the docking (in `local` mode), open the terminal, activate your haddock3 environment, navigate to `protein-pepitde/` and execute:

 <a class="prompt prompt-cmd">
 haddock3 workflows/protein_peptide_docking.cfg
 </a>